nknickrehm/Ghostwriter/README.md

 On [this](https://nikolas-knickrehm.ghost.io/test-page/) hidden page you can experience most content types available in Ghost in action.

 # 🔥 Features
-* Developed for the most recent version of Ghost (4.x)
+* Developed for the most recent version of Ghost (>=4.32.X)
 * Fully responsive (Smartphone, Tablet & Desktop)
-* Choose your own accent color via the Ghost Admin UI
+* Custom color scheme via the Ghost Admin UI
 * Multi-language support
 * Link your preferred social media
 * Easy to customize & extend